Thinkify/load-testing-locust/README.md

 Run `locust` command from project root.
 The web interface should start at localhost:8089.
 Open this page and specify number of users, hatch rate and host name before starting the test.

 #### Command Line
-Run the following command to start locust with the web UI:
+Run the following command to start locust without the web UI:

     locust --host <hostname> -u <number of total users> -r <hatch rate> -t <run time> --headless